wachaon/wes/docs/README.en.md

 # Package introduction

-Here are some external modules.
+Here are some external packages.

 ## *@wachaon/fmt*